-Interbasin flow is another component of a groundwater budget analysis.
-Inter-basin flow into and out of the system along with system groundwater ET are applied to the groundwater balance equation to derive an estimate of total recharge for the system.
-The Applicant evaluated inter-basin flow into and out of the White River Flow System ("WRFS") using available geologic, hydrologic, and geochemical evidence.
-The Applicant's witness, Dr. Peter Rowley, who the State Engineer qualified as an expert in geology and hydrogeology,334 identified the boundaries between the Project basins and adjoining basins where interbasin flow is either likely or permissible based on the geology of each area.
+Interbasin flow is another component of the groundwater budget analysis.
+Interbasin flow into and out of the system along with system groundwater ET are applied to the groundwater balance equation to derive an estimate of total recharge for the system.
+The Applicant evaluated interbasin flow into and out of the White River Flow System ("WRFS") using available geologic, hydrologic, and geochemical evidence.
+The Applicant's witness, Dr. Peter Rowley, who the State Engineer qualified as an expert in geology and hydrogeology, 334 identified the boundaries between the Project basins and adjoining basins where interbasin flow is either likely or permissible based on the geology of each area.
 Dr. Rowley focused much of his testimony on these five boundaries, which are where there were disputes about the likelihood of interbasin flow.
-These areas include the borders of Butte and Jakes valleys, Pahranagat and Tikaboo valleys, Coyote Spring and Hidden Valleys; the Lower Meadow Valley Wash and the Muddy River Springs Area ("MRSA"); and the MRSA and California Wash.
+These areas include the borders of Butte and Jakes valleys, Pahranagat and

+Southern Tikaboo valleys, Coyote Spring and Hidden valleys; the Lower Meadow Valley Wash and the Muddy River Springs Area ("MRSA"); and the MRSA and the California Wash.335